wysh3/perplexity-mcp-zerver/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Disclaimer
+This project is intended for educational and research purposes only.
+The author does not endorse or encourage any unauthorized automation of web services.
+Use responsibly!